JohnLozier/website/src/assets/posts/blogdevelopment.md

 - ### Document progress

-	One thing I heavily regret is not documenting my progress while working on each page (especially if you are writing a post on it).
-Along with code comments.
+	One thing I heavily regret is not documenting my progress while working on each page (especially if you are writing a post on it), along with code comments.
 Documenting progress, such as commenting code instead of deleting it can save you a lot of time when you need to revert to a previous state.
 Comments are useful by reminding you what a specific function is doing especially if you haven't worked with the code in a while.
 Along with increasing the readability for others.

 ## Conclusion